mmbillah/ProgPrac/README.md

 # ProgPrac

-Practising the basic concepts of programming in different languages.
+Practising the basic concepts of programming in Python, R, SQL and C++.